 Write a “letter to the editor” of 250 words or less that responds to an article, a photograph, or another “letter to the editor” published in a local or national newspaper, magazine or internet news source.
 Each student may submit only one letter per year.
 Letters must be addressed to “Dear Editor” and signed by the student.

-Your “Dear Editor” letter should:
+Each “Dear Editor” letter should:

 Letters will be judged on:

-Relevance to civil rights or acceptances of cultural differences,
+relevance to civil rights or acceptances of cultural differences

 “Dear Editor” letter format